projectara/greybus-spec/source/hardware_model.rst

 The Interface Lifecycle States are introduced, and their associated Interface States are defined, in the following sections.

-Subsequent chapters define Greybus :ref:`Protocols
-<glossary-protocol>`, of which the :ref:`control-protocol` and
-:ref:`svc-protocol` are especially significant in terms of their impact on an Interface's Lifecycle State.
+Subsequent chapters define Greybus :term:`Protocol`\s, of which the :ref:`control-protocol` and :ref:`svc-protocol` are especially significant in terms of their impact on an Interface's Lifecycle State.
 Following those chapters, a detailed description of the actions taken by the AP, SVC, and each Interface is given describing how transitions between Lifecycle States are managed.

 ..
 FIXME The following "Interface States are allowed" language is ugly and a better definition should be developed.